 You worked all year long and saved towards that vacation getaway, and you spot a great price on a vacation rental, right smack where you have always wanted to visit!
 Great, now how can you be sure that it is legitimate?
 If the price is too low, it likely is a scam.

-Why Amazing Vacation Rental Scams Happen at Big Agencies
+Why Vacation Rental Scams Happen At Big Agencies

 Don’t be fooled.
 Well known agencies get involved in scams too!
 Thinking you are safe just because some well know or not so well known rental service has